Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

-- Update the UI in order to handle the user id
 - Extract a collaborator for the `WebSocketController` that will be responsible to understand if there is a `user_session` for a given `access_token`